zeeshanali/Online-Help/docs/Graphical_User_Interface_9_0.md

 Under Actions, you can:

 - **Remove** the file system: This file system is removed and will not be available to clients.
-However this file system's contents will remain intact until its volumes are reused in another file system.
+However, the file system's contents will remain intact until its volumes are reused in another file system.
 - **Stop** the file system: This stops the metadata and object storage targets, thus making the file system unavailable to clients.
-If the file system has been stopped, to restart the file system, click **Start**.
+If the file system has been stopped, click **Start** to restart the file system.

 To view the full display of file system parameters, click on the file system name in the left column.
-See [View All File System Parameters](Monitoring_lustre_fs_4_0.md/#4.4).
+See [View All File System Parameters](Monitoring_lustre_fs_4_0_0.md/#4.4).

 ### <a id="9.3.4"></a>HSM window